reactpatterns/reactpatterns-website/blog/2021-01-03-react-server-component.md

 ## What new in React Server Component?

-### React Server Component allows static content render faster.
+### React Server Component allows static content render faster

 Server-side components can't have any interactivity like using `useState` hook but they can import client-size components with which the user interact.